 3.)
 Resource & Procurement Management

-It is important for a PMIS to have functionality to manage the complete procurement process since resources and procured items are a large portion of a project’s cost and preliminary budget.
+It is important for a PMIS to have the functionality to manage the complete procurement process since resources and procured items are a large portion of a project’s cost and preliminary budget.

 4.)
 Cost Management & Project Performance